edx/cookiecutter-django-ida/README.rst

 Requirements
 ~~~~~~~~~~~~

-The ``requirements`` files packaged may contain out-of-date version pins.
-Once you initialize your project, run ``make upgrade`` to freshen them,
+Once you initialize your project, run ``make upgrade`` to generate
-and then continue to do so regularly going forward.
+``.txt`` files in the ``requirements/`` directory,
+which will contain pinned dependency versions.
+Regularly re-run this command going forward in order to freshen the version pins.
 Failure to do so could open your IDA to bugs, security vulnerabilities,
 and other issues.